Looking around you: external information enhances representations for event sequences: Methodology

 \subsubsection{Methods inspired by Hawkes process}

-The above methods ignore the last event time when defining similarities.
-On the other hand, it is natural to reduce similarities if the considered events are distant in time.
-This mechanism and corresponding weights arise when we assume specific conditional intensities of events that depend on the past.
+The above methods ignore the last event time when defining similarities, while it is natural to reduce similarities if the considered events are distant in time.
+To validate or invalidate the importance of this information for the quality of the embeddings produced, we present Hawkes-process-inspired aggregation methods.
+The exact mechanism and corresponding weights arise when we assume specific conditional intensities of events that depend on the past.
 Specifically, Multivariate Hawkes processes ~\cite{hawkes1971spectra,hawkes2018hawkes} incorporate such dependencies, providing a generalization of the Poisson point process with the intensity that is conditional on past events.